-Depreciation has been informed by the Municipality's Asset Management Policy.
+The Municipality's Asset Management Policy have informed depreciation.
 Depreciation is widely considered a proxy for the measurement of the asset consumption.
 Budget appropriations in this regard total 76.5 million for the 2022/23 financial and equates to 8% of the total operating expenditure.
 Calculations for the provision as follows: